serhiybutz/Token-Auth-Client-Template/README.md

 <br/>

 An iOS app that uses token-based authentication.
-The server side is represented by the repository [Token-Auth-Server-Template](https://github.com/SerhiyButz/Token-Auth-Server-Template.git), which is a Vapor server.
+The server side is represented by the repository [Token-Auth-Server-Template](https://github.com/serhiybutz/Token-Auth-Server-Template.git), which is a Vapor server.

+### Features

+- User *sign-in form* screen with username+password authentication with the server providing the *authentication token*.
+- *Biometric authentication* included.
+- User *sign-up form* screen.
+- *Validation of form fields*, both *local* and *remote*.
+- *Form navigation* keyboard toolbar.
+- Home page screen with demo of some *client-server-based functionality* like retrieving user’s data and filtering it.
+- *Modular architecture* + *dependency injection container*.

 ### How to run